andyavl/holbertonschool-printf/README.md

 This custom _printf will print the following format specifiers: %c %s % %d %i

-First will show the custom printf "_printf" then show the real "printf"
+First will show the custom printf _printf then show the real printf

 ## Authors